-10 reasons to why you should visit Lofoten
+10 reasons why you should visit Lofoten

 It is not without reason Lofoten is called one of the world’s most beautiful archipelagos.
 Here you get 10 reasons that will inspire you should visit this spectacular Northern-Norwegian region now.